naguiagahnim/Python-Vigenere/README.md

 - Encrypts text using the Vigenère cipher.
 - Decrypts text using the Vigenère cipher.
 - Handles both alphabetic and special characters.
-- (WIP) Implements the Kasiski method for cryptanalysis.
+- Implements the Kasiski method for cryptanalysis.

 ---